sqroot-eu/sqroot.eu/_posts/2017/2017-10-20-god-knows-me.md

 I was walking in Leicester Square today when this man stopped me for a chat.

-{% picture 2017/god-man.jpg alt="Man on Leicester Square" %}
+{% asset 2017/god-man.jpg alt="Man on Leicester Square" %}

 - "Where do you think you will be when you die?"
 - "Nowhere, I 'suppose"